bosch-io/iot-things-examples/things-client-examples/README.md

 These example shows how to use the Things Client to manage Things, Attributes/Features, register for changes on your Things and send messages.
 You can find more information about the Things Client at our [Wiki](https://things.eu-1.bosch-iot-suite.com/dokuwiki/doku.php?id=dev_guide:java_api:start).

+## Prerequisites

+The following background knowledge is required for this example
+- Java
+- Maven
+- Asymmetric cryptography
+- Publish–subscribe pattern

 ## Preperation